-Known for their agility, the Egyptian Mau is capable of running up to 30mph.
-This makes it the fastest domestic cat breed in the world.
-Its formidable legs allow it to propel itself to high perches, like your shoulder, with ease.
+Known for their agility, the Egyptian Mau can run up to 30mph, making them the fastest domestic cat breed in the world.
+Their formidable legs allow can propel them to high perches with ease.

-Somali cats are the long-haired variety of Abyssinians.
-They have a slim, muscular body and strong legs that allow them to leap high into the air.
+Somali cats have slim, muscular bodies and strong legs that allow them to leap high into the air.
 Somali cats need entertainment through access to high perches and climbing trees.

 Bengals are always on the go.
 They love to sneak around and climb high places where they can see what’s going on around them.
-They’re beautiful cats with striking, leopard-like markings and a lithe, muscular body.
-They will demand interaction with their owners, jumping on worktops and other restricted areas for attention.
+They’ll jump on worktops and other restricted areas for attention.

 Which Dog Breeds Jump the Highest?

-Despite the name, Australian Shepherds hail from the Western United States.
-They’re primarily used for herding livestock but love to jump over obstacles and play games of fetch, including Frisbee.
-Australian Shepherds are notorious for jumping up at people.
-This is unwanted behavior can be prevented with training.
+Australian Shepherds are primarily used for herding livestock but love to jump over obstacles and play games of fetch, including Frisbee.
+They’re notorious for jumping up at people.

 The Border Collie is a fun, energetic breed.
-They’re also obedient dogs, so they can be easily trained to jump over obstacles and through hoops.
+They’re obedient dogs, so they can be trained to jump over obstacles and through hoops.

-A herding dog, Border Collies do well in sports too because of their agility and jumping prowess.
-Though, they often escape their yards or compounds by jumping over fences.
+A herding dog, Border Collies do well in sports due to their agility and jumping prowess.
+Though, they can escape their yards or compounds by jumping over fences.

-Devoted and loyal, the German Shepherd is one of the most common working dogs in the world.
-They’re versatile and easy to train, making them one of the most popular dog breeds within the forces.
+Devoted and loyal, the German Shepherd is one of the most common working dogs globally.
+They’re versatile and easy to train, making them one of the most popular dog breeds within the armed forces.

-They are full of boundless energy and often jump up at people as a way of greeting them.
-They will also jump out of aggression to protect their familiars from danger.
-But because German Shepherds are so energetic, they may jump over fences out of boredom.
+They have boundless energy and often jump up at people as a way of greeting them.
+Also, they’ll jump out of aggression to protect their familiars from danger.

 Jack Russel Terriers